Ingush societies

-Ingush societies or shahars (ГIалгIай шахьараш) were ethnoterritorial associations of the Ingush based on the geographical association of several villages and intended for conditional administrative-territorial delimitation of the Ingush ethnic group.
-The formation and functioning of most of them dates back to the late Middle Ages (16th – 19th centuries).
+Ingush societies (ГIалгIай шахьараш, /inh/) were autonomous ethno-territorial communities that formed the principal political and administrative units of traditional Ingush society.
+The formation and functioning of most of them dates back to the late Middle Ages.
 During this period, their boundaries, number and names changed.

-The names of societies mainly came from the names of the area of their localization, that is, they were based on the geographical principle.
-Despite the fact that during this period the Ingush lived in relatively closed conditions of mountain gorges, which contributed to more demarcation in terms of territoriality than rallying around a single center, they retained the self-consciousness of a single ethnic group based on a common culture and a single language.
+The names of the societies were mainly derived from the names of the areas in which they were located, following a geographical principle, although some names may also have been associated with clan or ancestral origins.
+During this period, the Ingush lived in relatively isolated mountain gorges, which encouraged territorial fragmentation rather than consolidation around a single centre.
+Nevertheless, they retained a sense of shared ethnic identity based on a common culture and language.

-Ingush societies in the literature are sometimes called shahars (шахьар) The term "shahar" meant in the ancient states of Western Asia the destinies into which they were administratively and territorially divided.
+Ingush societies in the literature are sometimes called shahars (шахьар – from Persian شهر šahr 'city, town').
+In ancient West Asian usage, the term shahar denoted a city or town and, in some contexts, an administrative territorial unit.
 Societies (shahars) of medieval Ingushetia were also territorial units.
 (Note: For example, in Province of Sassanid Empire, Asoristan, the provinces were known as šahr.)